moneta-rb/moneta/README.md

 Proxy store and Expiration
 ------------------------

-The memcached and redis backends supports expires values directly:
+The Cassandra, Memcached and Redis backends supports expires values directly:

 ~~~ ruby
 cache = Juno::Memcached.new